danielfett/draft-dpop/main.md

 # DPoP Proof JWTs

-DPoP uses so-called DPoP proof JWTs for binding public keys and proving knowledge about private keys.
+DPoP introduces concept of a DPoP proof JWT, which is used for binding public keys and proving knowledge about private keys.
+The DPoP proof JWT is sent with an HTTP request using the `DPoP` header field.

-## Syntax
+## DPoP Proof JWT Syntax

 A DPoP proof is a JWT ([@!RFC7519]) that is signed (using JWS, [@!RFC7515]) using a private key chosen by the client (see below).
 The